Back to regulations

 No per-violation dollar amounts.
 Enforcement through FEHA litigation with uncapped compensatory damages, punitive damages, emotional distress, back pay, front pay, and attorneys' fees.
 Private right of action through CRD complaint process.

-This rule allows private plaintiffs to bring claims directly, in addition to government enforcement.
+Private right of action: plaintiffs may bring direct claims in addition to government enforcement.

-Source and verification
+Source verification

 View source text